kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 1. If the console is not open.
 Click the console icon in the top-right.
 ![Compute Engine](/Google%20Cloud/Assets/Console_Icon.jpg)

-2. Copy below code using CTRL+C then paste into the terminal using CTRL+SHIFT+V
+2. Copy below code using CTRL+C then paste into the terminal using CTRL+SHIFT+V.
 ```bash
 echo "Please enter instance name [-a-z0-9]:"
 read instance_name